-The General Information will be disclosed to all participants in late autumn 2016 after the application period and selection of all Teams by the Organizing Committee.
+The General Information will be disclosed to all participants prior to the Competition after the application period and selection of all Teams by the Organizing Committee.

 For each round, Teams are assigned by the Organizing Committee to either present the Requesting Party or Responding Party (role).
 Depending on their role, Teams receive Confidential Information in addition to the General Information to prepare for their Mediation Session.

 The Confidential Information will differ depending on whether the Team is acting as the Requesting Party or the Responding Party.

 The Confidential Information for the Preliminary Rounds is provided to each Team by the Organizing Committee prior to the Competition and is for the exclusive use of that Team only.
 Confidential Information is not to be communicated by the members of one Team to any other Team.

 Confidential Information and assignment of roles for the Final Rounds will be provided during the Competition.
 Sharing the Confidential Information with other Teams leads to an immediate disqualification of the Competition.

 “Mediation Session” means the timeframe of 150 minutes (Preliminary Rounds) or 135 minutes (Final Rounds) which include the actual mediation (85 minutes).